| | | | |

 How to make Speckled Cookies

-GINGERBREAD HOUSE DETAILS
+GINGERBREAD HOUSE DECORATIONS

 Now it’s time to add all the decorations.
-All you need is little bit of royal icing for the glue.
+All you need is a little bit of royal icing for the glue.
 Attach moss bunny and carrot gummy candies on each side of the bunny.

-If you are not certain where to pipe the leaves use edible marker and draw the guides first.
+If you are unsure where to pipe the leaves, use an edible marker and draw the guides first.
+I used some Easter Egg sprinkles to decorate the grass and attached them to the freshly iced grass.

 EASTER GINGERBREAD HOUSE ASSEMBLY

-Then attach the roof panels.
-Support the roof in place with cut up bamboo sticks and let dry overnight.
+Then, attach the roof panels.
+Support the roof in place with cut-up bamboo sticks and let dry overnight.

 CAKE BOARD

-Cover cake board with thick green royal icing and dust with cookie moss.
+Cover the cake board with thick green royal icing and dust with cookie moss.
 Shake off the excess and let dry overnight.

 How to make Easter Gingerbread House